 Nicaragua is full of natural beauty.
 The country is incredibly diverse in terms of geography.
 There are the beautiful black sand beaches of the Pacific Coast, the hilly, forested regions of the north, as well as the more mountainous eastern side of the country.
 In essence, Nicaragua offers an abundance of geographic options for living.

 And speaking of a commitment to protect the environment, the government of Nicaragua is very much dedicated to protecting theirs.
-The government has pledged to produce 90% of their electricity from renewable sources by the year 2020.
+The government has pledged to produce more of its electricity from renewable sources year in and year out.
 And they are well on the way to that goal, having in the past decade alone constructed new wind farms and geothermal power plants.
 Currently, Nicaragua is generating 58% of its electricity from renewable energy sources.

 Whether it’s the heightened sense of security or the significantly lower cost of living, it is easy to see why so many Boomers are choosing Nicaragua as their retirement destination.
-To download the Nicaragua Handbook and start your journey to this wonderful country, click here.
+To download the Nicaragua Country Guide and start your journey to this wonderful country, click here.